kukuu/AGILITY/README.md

 Resolution:

 	1. Set up feature teams  that can possibly set up a new service in under four hours.
-What this means is Developing services should not   require knowledge of the infrastructure and changing infrastructure should not require detailed knowledge of the services running on it.
+What this means is Developing services should not   require knowledge of the infrastructure and changing i nfrastructure should not require detailed knowledge of the services running on it.
 		If we need to change the hostname or port a service runs on it should require no changes to the service itself.

 	2. All project configuration—from build process to health monitoring—must be contained within the project repository.
 Anything else introduces hidden dependencies for deployment that threaten to break the pipeline and require specialist knowledge to debug.

 	3. The above configuration should be declarative and not require adding dependencies to the project.